-`Look at that beast!’
-Video of plump Chicago snapping turtle, dubbed `Chonkosaurus,’ goes viral
+‘Chonkosaurus,’ plump Chicago snapping turtle captured on video, goes viral

 “Look at this guy.
 We got a picture of this most beautiful sight.
 Look at the size of that … thing,” he says, using an expletive.
 “Look at that beast.
 Hey, how ya doing guy?
 You look good.
 You’re healthy.”

-Chris Anchor, a wildlife biologist with the Forest Preserve District of Cook County, said the snapping turtle Santore filmed is quite rare, considering its apparent size.
+Chris Anchor, the chief wildlife biologist with Forest Preserves of Cook County, said the snapping turtle Santore filmed is quite rare, considering its apparent size.
 He said it’s also unusual for the reptiles to be seen basking along rivers, but it probably recently emerged from hibernation.

 “So my guess is that this animal had crawled out of the river to try and gather as much heat as it could in the sunshine,” Anchor told WMAQ-TV.

-Note: This story has been edited to correct the name of Anchor’s district: Forest Preserves of Cook County.